Current Students - Life in the UK

 • Social customs that challenge what you have always accepted as ‘normal’.

-Remember that there are support networks in place to help you through any difficult times.
+Remember that support networks are in place to help you through any difficult times.
 Here is some basic advice:

 • Maintain a healthy, balanced diet